Not all running shoes cause injuries, just cushioned running shoes, especially with stability features, do!

 More on Why Your Feet Need to be Barefoot More Often!

-What’s scientifically interesting is that the foot’s intrinsic muscle activity largely depends on the amount of ground sensory inputs infusing through the bottom of the feet as these sensory inputs activate a range of plantar (foot) nerve cells that switches on a range of responses within the foot, including intrinsic muscle activation, responsible for strengthening the feet in every way.
+What’s scientifically interesting is the foot’s intrinsic muscle activity largely depends on the amount of ground sensory inputs acting on the underfoot because these sensory inputs activate a range of underfoot nerves that directly switch on a range of responses within the foot, including intrinsic muscle activation, responsible for strengthening the feet in every way.

-If you follow the evidence, you’ll notice that there’s enough data showing that walking and running barefoot seems to be the most effective means in providing the sensory richness necessary for optimal intrinsic muscle activity responses throughout the foot.
-What this means is that the real potential to promote a natural rebuilding of a stronger, more capable foot is with increasing your barefoot activity indoors and outdoors as its proven to have stronger influence on meeting the sensory needs of the feet to help you have more enhanced plantar muscle activity as compared with thick cushioned stability footwear.
+If you follow the evidence, you’ll notice there’s enough data showing walking and running barefoot is the most effective means in providing the sensory richness for optimal intrinsic muscle activity in the feet.
+This means the real potential to promote a natural, re-building of functionally stronger, more enduring feet is with increased barefoot activity indoors and outdoors since its proven to have a strongest influence on meeting the sensory needs of the feet than stability running shoes.

-- Part of the optimized sensory richness when barefooting includes direct deformation of the plantar surface which is directly tied to immediate increases in plantar muscle activity whereas thick soles of a stability shoe blocks direct deformation of the plantar surface, rendering the plantar sensory nerves less active and less able to stimulate intrinsic muscle activity.
+- Part of the optimized sensory input when barefoot includes direct deformation of the underfoot surface which directly increases muscle activity throughout the foot, but in stability running shoes with thick underfoot cushioning, direct deformation on the underfoot surface is blocked, leaving the underfoot sensory nerves under-stimulated and unable to stimulate intrinsic muscle activity.